A Day That Changed Everything

 The next morning, March 20, they march.
 Men in dhotis, women in saris, kids holding hands—2,500 strong—walk through Mahad’s streets to Chavdar Lake.
 Ambedkar drinks first.
 Then thousands follow, scooping water in their palms.
 It’s quiet but loud—a revolution without a shout.
 Upper castes watch, angry.
 Hours later, they attacked—20 were hurt badly (says historian Dhananjay Keer).
 They “purify” the lake with cow urine, saying it’s dirty now.
 But the seed’s planted.

-Who Led Mahad Satyagraha?
+Who Led the Mahad Satyagraha?

 How to understand Ambedkar here?
 See his guts.
 He knew the risk—violence, jail—but went anyway.
 He told Dalit women, “Wear saris like others.”
 They did, helped by upper-caste allies like Lakshmibai Tipnis.
 It wasn’t just water; it was dignity.